ADIITJ/RAG-implementation/README.md

-## RAG Implementation
+## RAG (Retrieval-Augmented Generation) Prompt Generator

-This repository contains an implementation of the Retrieval-Augmented Generation (RAG) model, which is used for question answering and generation tasks.
-The RAG model combines the power of retrieval-based and generation-based approaches to provide accurate and contextually relevant responses.
+Welcome to the RAG Prompt Generator!
+This Python program assists in generating RAG (Retrieval-Augmented Generation) prompts, a crucial component in natural language processing tasks, particularly in question answering systems.
+By leveraging contextual information and user queries, RAG prompts enhance the performance and accuracy of such systems.

+### Features

+- **Text Processing:** Tokenizes text into sentences and words using NLTK (Natural Language Toolkit).
+- **Lemmatization:** Utilizes NLTK's WordNet Lemmatizer for lemmatization and normalization of text, ensuring consistency and accuracy in word forms.
+- **TF-IDF Vectorization:** Employs TF-IDF (Term Frequency-Inverse Document Frequency) vectorization for feature extraction, capturing the importance of terms in a document corpus.
+- **Cosine Similarity:** Computes cosine similarity between query text and context chunks, enabling the identification of relevant context for user queries.
+- **RAG Prompt Generation:** Generates RAG prompts based on similar context chunks, facilitating effective question answering.

 ### Requirements

 - Python 3.x
-- NLTK
+- NLTK (Natural Language Toolkit)
-- scikit-learn
+- Scikit-learn
 - NumPy

 ### Installation